Posey (18CH281)

 beads, and large amounts of wild animal bone.
 No field maps or notes on

 this work are known to exist.
+The collections from this effort remain in the

 In 1985, William Barse excavated a total of 11.5 square meters, including a block